Derrick Li

 - Lou Montulli - founding engineer of Netscape

-----------Market:TAM (private jet charters)- $20bn+ globallyLTV / CAC- At $17k / charter on average and assuming take-rate of 15%, JetInsight can earn $2,550 / flight.
+- Team of 13 - mixture of engineers and customer // operator success----------Market:TAM (private jet charters)- $20bn+ globallyLTV / CAC- At $17k / charter on average and assuming take-rate of 15%, JetInsight can earn $2,550 / flight.

 - Charter brokers today take 20% to 30% so 15% in a heavily fragmented market is not only reachable but conservative.